 viGlobal, a trusted talent management software provider with more than 400 law firm clients, has developed its own solution.
 It features viResourceAllocation, the most advanced resource management and work allocation software in the industry.

-To learn more about viGlobal’s centralized resource allocation system, please submit your information below and we will be in touch shortly to set up a live demo.
+To learn more about viGlobal’s centralized resource allocation system, please click the button below to set up a live demo.